DarkenAmber/DarkenAmber-it-tools/README.md

 # DarkenAmber IT Tools

-**17+ free, open-source IT tools in a single HTML file.
+**26 free, open-source IT & security tools in a single HTML file.
 No backend.
 No registration.
 Works offline.**

 🌐 **Live Demo:** https://darkenamber.github.io/DarkenAmber-it-tools